What to Expect with Hydrocephalus Shunt Surgery

 The Hydrocephalus Shunt Surgery Procedure

-When it is time for your surgery, you will be brought into the operating room.
-There, you will be hooked up to an intravenous (IV) line as well as to one or more devices to monitor you during and after surgery.
+1. You will have an intravenous (IV) line started, as well as to one or more devices to monitor you during and after surgery.
 These devices include:

 • Electrocardiogram (EKG) —which monitors your heart rate.